heivi/multistopwatch/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## TODO
-- Separate sessions based on URL
+- Fill sessionId based on URL
-- Nicer journal
-- Style lap list
 - Indicate when offline
 - When starting offline, adjust times by the offset after sync
+-

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.